gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 </pre>
 <p>both of which are 'vec4' but when we tell WebGL how to take data out of our buffers we used</p>
 <pre class="prettyprint showlinemods">
-  gl.vertexAttribPointer(positionLocation, 3, gl.FLOAT, false, 0, 0);
-  gl.vertexAttribPointer(colorLocation, 3, gl.UNSIGNED_BYTE, true, 0, 0);
+// Tell the attribute how to get data out of positionBuffer (ARRAY_BUFFER) var size = 3;          // 3 components per iteration var type = gl.FLOAT;   // the data is 32bit floats
+var normalize = false; // don't normalize the data var stride = 0;        // 0 = move forward size * sizeof(type) each
+                       // iteration to get the next position var offset = 0;        // start at the beginning of the buffer gl.vertexAttribPointer(
+    positionAttributeLocation, size, type, normalize, stride, offset);

+...
+// Tell the attribute how to get data out of colorBuffer (ARRAY_BUFFER) var size = 3;          // 3 components per iteration var type = gl.UNSIGNED_BYTE;   // the data is 8bit unsigned bytes
+var normalize = true;  // convert from 0-255 to 0.0-1.0
+var stride = 0;        // 0 = move forward size * sizeof(type) each
+                       // iteration to get the next color var offset = 0;        // start at the beginning of the buffer gl.vertexAttribPointer(
+    colorAttributeLocation, size, type, normalize, stride, offset);
 </pre>
 <p>
-That '3' in each of those says only to pull out 3 values per attribute.
+That '3' in each of those says only to pull 3 values out of the buffer per attribute per iteration of the vertex shader.
-This works because in the vertex shader WebGL provides defaults for those you don't supply.
+This works because in the vertex shader WebGL provides defaults for those values you don't supply.
 The defaults are 0, 0, 0, 1 where x = 0, y = 0, z = 0
 and w = 1.
 This is why in our old 2D vertex shader we had to explicitly supply the 1.
 We were passing in x and y and we needed a 1 for z but because the default for z is 0 we had to explicitly supply a 1.
 For 3D